 Its depletion had generated worldwide concern that lead to the adoption of Montreal Protocol Treaty.
 This treaty regulates the manufacture of chemicals that damage the ozone layer and at the same time encourages member nations to search for other ozone friendly alternatives.
 Depletion of ozone layer occurs when intense cold conditions induce radical catalytic reactions that convert atmospheric chlorine from artificially produced chemicals into atomic halogens which destroy ozone.
 The main source of this halogen is the photo dissociation of man made halo carbon refrigerants and aerosols such as CFCs, HCFCs, fleons and halons.
 All these are together referred to as Ozone Depleting Substance (ODS).

 Though the list of ODS is not exhaustive, some commonly used products have been identified that have a substantial effect on the atmospheric ozone layer.
-The 5 most commonly used products that make it to the list are:
+Compiled by Dr Prem Jagyasi, here is a list of 5 most commonly used products that are detrimental for the health of ozoone layer:

 An inhaler is a quite commonly used medical device for injecting medicine into the body via lungs.
 Inhalers are used mainly in the treatment of asthma and Chronic Obstructive Pulmonary Disease (COPD).
 The most common type of inhaler is the Metered-dose inhaler (MDI) where the medication is stored in solution in a pressurized canister that contains a propellant.
 Upon activation, a fixed dosage of medication is released in the form of aerosol.
 This releases CFCs into atmosphere.
 Although in 2009 the FDA banned the usage of CFC propellant inhalers, scientists are yet to come out with a feasible alternative.